+5. Improve My Posture

 I’ve known about my terrible posture for most of my life but was too lazy to do anything about it.
 My parents told me about it, but I’d only listen if someone I was dating mentioned it.
-Now that I’m married, I had to fix it, especially after I got this text message from Janette:
+Now that I’m married, I had to fix it, especially after I got this text message from my wife: